mylesz123/01---JavaScript-Drum-Kit/README.md

 # 01---JavaScript-Drum-Kit
 Practice for js
-The key letters displayed on the screen are matched with the keyboard, associated with a sound.
-Upon click, the sound is fired and heard.
+The key letters on the screen are matched with the keyboard, & have a sound that is played on keyboard press.